cmatthews20/ferry-reservation-app/docs/use-cases.md

 # Use Cases

-## Initial Demo

-It is intended that the following use cases will be implemented by March 21, 2023:
+As per the project proposal, the following use cases have been implemented:

 ### 1. Name: View schedule